-prestige is often considered to be a relevant determinant of new citations, giving rise to the Matthew effect described in section 2.
-We proxy prestige by authors' accumulated number of citations before the start of the period under analysis, that is until 2010.
+The pooled PPML and the negative binomial models allow for the introduction of timeinvariant regressors.
+Therefore in these models we further introduce authors' gender as a control variable.
+Furthermore, authors' prestige is often considered to be a relevant determinant of new citations, giving rise to the 'Matthew effect' described e.g. for the case of economics by Tol (2013).
+We proxy prestige by the authors' accumulated number of citations before the start of the period under analysis, that is, until 2010.
 However, due to a risk of possible endogeneity of such a variable, we also report all estimates excluding it.
-As shown in Table 2, in most cases the results in the two specifications are not qualitatively different.
-For the sake of comparison we also report in Appendix 2 the results of a conditional fixed-effects Poisson model with heteroskedasticity-robust standard errors, which highlight similar if not fully coincident results with those of the pooled model (see Table A3).
+In all estimates, citations at the start of the period and academic age were normalized by subtracting the variables' mean value from each observation.
+Results for both the PPML and the negative binomial model are reported in Appendix 2.